MicrosoftDocs/azure-devops-docs/docs/articles/migration-import.md

 # Import

 This page walks through how to perform all of the necessary preparation work required to get an import to Visual Studio Team Services (VSTS) ready to run.
-If you encounter errors during the process be sure to review the [troubleshooting](.\migration-troubleshooting.md) and [advanced topics](.\migration-advanced-topics.md) documentation.
+If you encounter errors during the process be sure to review the [troubleshooting](.\migration-troubleshooting.md).

+> [!NOTE]
+> Be sure that you're on a [supported version](migration-overview.md#supported-tfs-versions-for-import) of TFS before continuing the other import tasks.

 ## Validating a Collection
 Now that you’ve confirmed you’re on the latest version of TFS the next step is to validate each collection you wish to migrate to VSTS.
 Validate will examine a variety of aspects in your collection, including, but not limited to: size, collation, identity, and processes.
 Running a validation is done through TfsMigrator.
 To start, take a copy of [TfsMigrator](https://aka.ms/TFSDataImport) and copy it onto one of your
 TFS server’s Application Tiers (AT).
 Once there you can unzip it.
-The tool can also be run from the TFS AT as long as this PC can connect to the TFS instance's configuration database – example below.
+The tool can also be run from the a different machine without TFS installed as long as the PC can connect to the TFS instance's configuration database – example below.

 To get started, open a command prompt on the server and CD to the path where you have TfsMigrator placed.
 Once there it’s recommended that you take a second to review the help text provided with the tool.
 Run the following command to see the top level help and guidance: